California girl K.C. Oakley continues to make her presence known on the U.S. Freestyle Ski Team, earning her first World Cup win in 2015.

 The cousin of Alpine Meadows Freestyle Team founder, Clay Beck, K.C.
 Oakley stuck with the family tradition.
 She joined the Alpine Meadows team at 13 and made the three-hour commute to Tahoe from Piedmont, CA every weekend all winter.
 At 17, she narrowed her focus to just moguls and began competing in NorAm events.
 At the end of the 2011 season, she captured her first two NorAm wins, the overall NorAm title and a silver medal at U.S. Championships, earning her invite to the U.S. Ski Team.

 Winter 2014 was a recovery season for Oakley, who was battling injuries in both shins but still managed a top-ten finish at one of the circuit’s most difficult courses, Deer Valley.
+She saw success at Deer Valley once again in 2015, earning her first World Cup win on the Champion mogul run.

 OFF THE SNOW